-Set the mode dial to <M>.

-- Press the <▲> button, choose adjustment of shutter speed or aperture value, and turn the <◎> dial to specify a value. - An exposure level mark based on your specified value is shown on the exposure level indicator for comparison to the standard exposure level. - The exposure level mark is shown in orange when the difference from standard exposure exceeds 2 stops. "-2" or "+2" is displayed in orange in the lower right when you press the shutter button halfway.
+- Set the mode dial to <M>. - 2 Configure the setting. - Turn the <>> dial to set the shutter speed, and turn the <>> dial to set the aperture value. - An exposure level mark based on your specified value is shown on the exposure level indicator for comparison to the standard exposure level. - ▶ The exposure level mark is shown in orange when the difference from standard exposure exceeds 2 stops. "-2" or "+2" is displayed in orange in the lower right when you press the shutter button halfway.